r-lib/pak/man/chunks/sysreqs.md

 directly from the `DESCRIPTION` file.

-Once having the `SystemRequirements` fields, pak matches them to the database, to obtain the cacnonized list of system requirements.
+Once having the `SystemRequirements` fields, pak matches them to the database, to obtain the canonized list of system requirements.

 Then pak queries the local platform, to see the exact system packages needed.
 It also queries the installed system packages, to avoid trying